The Law Dictionary

 term that describes writing a cheque from another bank to cover a cheque that is overdrawn.

-KNOWLEDGE CAPITAL
+KNOWLEDGE ASSET

 Topic Archives: